Mac-lp3/ufree/README.md

 * ~~file and class names should match python conventions.~~
 * ~~base DAO should use provider for psycopg2 instance.~~
 * ~~Dependency provider needs new logic so apply file naming convention to supplied class name.~~
-* build config file and remove any other sources of truth (stop storing in os.environ).
+* build config file and import in each class.
 Config to include:
   * DB name/creds
   * package names for dev/test/prod
     * possible clean up of packages